 Call on digital technology companies and developers to co-develop industry accountability frameworks, in consultation with governments and other stakeholders, that increase transparency around their systems and processes, define responsibilities and commit to standards as well as auditable public reports (SDGs 9 & 17);

-Call on digital technology companies and social media platforms to provide online safety-related training materials and safeguards to their users, and in particular children and youth who utilize their services (SDG 3); and
+Call on digital technology companies and social media platforms to provide online safetyrelated training materials and safeguards to their users, and in particular, related to children and youth users (SDG 3);

 Call on social media platforms to establish safe, secure and accessible reporting mechanisms for users and their advocates to report potential policy violations, including special reporting mechanisms adapted to children and persons with disabilities (SDG 3).

-Information integrity
+Information Integrity

 Access to relevant, reliable and accurate information and knowledge is essential for an inclusive, open, safe and secure digital space.
-We recognize that digital and emerging technologies can facilitate the manipulation and interference of information in ways that are harmful to societies and individuals, negatively affect the enjoyment of human rights and fundamental freedoms as well as the attainment of the Sustainable Development Goals and amplify risks for international peace and security.
+We recognize that digital and emerging technologies can facilitate the manipulation and interference of information in ways that are harmful to societies and individuals, negatively affect the enjoyment of human rights and fundamental freedoms as well as the attainment of the Sustainable Development Goals.

 We will work together to promote information integrity, tolerance and respect in the digital space, as well as to protect the integrity of democratic processes.
 We will strengthen international cooperation to address the challenge of mis- and disinformation and hate speech online and mitigate the risks of information manipulation in a manner consistent with international law.